 Salwar – kameez – traditional Indian dress

-Kanika Mehrotra is 28 year old clinical psychologist who has recently decided to rejoin the slow but quixotic world of academia – currently pursuing her M.phil in clinical psychology.
-She loves to write and is still in the ‘struggling writer’ phase but hopes to make it out of there soon.
+Kanika Mehrotra is a practicing clinical psychologist who has recently decided to rejoin the slow but quixotic world of academia – She loves to write and is still in the ‘struggling writer’ phase but hopes to make it out of there soon.
 Although not one to put herself in boxes – she does identity herself as a writer of literary fiction.